outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

     - mapping function, to map problems to structures & other problem types

+      - problem types

         - find structure

           - find combination (build)
             - of filters
             - of functions
             - of objects
             - of sets
             - of limits

           - find sequence (route)
             - of network nodes representing
               - steps
               - positions
               - sets
               - intents

         - correct imbalance (align)

           - in direction
           - in resources
           - in functionality
           - in intent

           - example: find combination of terms to build a prediction function for a data set

             - of filters
               - which filters should be applied to reduce solution space, find relevant objects, or find steps to produce or build the solution

             - of functions
               - which functions are possible solutions to a prediction function problem
                 - 'take an average metric of the set of functions predicting x% of the data with fewer than y terms'

             - of objects
                 - 'average', 'function set', 'term count', 'accurate prediction ratio'

             - of sets
               - which objects should be grouped (function set, term set)

             - of limits
               - which assumptions are required and which are flexible

             - of matches
               - which objects need to match, to what degree (function terms and data)
               - which set of reductions works the best with a given set of expansions

             - of imbalances/asymmetries (questions)
               - which metric sets are the best filters for a given problem

             - you could graph the problem/solution with any of those objects, if they supply all the info needed to frame the problem
             - navigating on the filter or mismatch section of the network may be faster given the commonness of those objects

           - example: find resources to fulfill a lack of a resource

             - cause of problem: missing resource or its alternatives, or missing resources to generate it or its alternatives, or dependence on resource or its alternative

             1. create missing resource

             - navigate up causal stack: find combinations of functions & objects that generated it
             - navigate sideways: find alternatives or find alternative combinations to generate it

             2. invalidate dependence
             - navigate up causal stack until dependence cause is found: find combinations of functions & objects that generated dependence
             - navigate sideways: find functions to invalidate dependence (generate resource) or correct problem (imbalance, lack, mismatch) causing dependence

             - solution intents 1 & 2 have a 'generate resource' intent in common, which fulfills both solution intents - so if the intent changes between them, the solution involving generating the resource may cover the next problem iteration too, or the intent that invalidates the problem may prevent future iterations

       - ways to map this:

         - attributes that differentiate problems that are shared with possible solutions
         - mapping intent to direction and assessing progress by movement in that direction
         - networks with clusters & other structures representing decisions